VoxeLibre/VoxeLibre/mods/ITEMS/mcl_portals/README.md

 Created by maikerumine and Wuzzy.
 Code license: MIT License (see `LICENSE`).

-Texture license: See main MineClone 2 directory.
+Texture license: See README.md in main MineClone 2 directory.

 License of sound: [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)
 Authors: [FreqMan](https://freesound.org/people/FreqMan/) and Wuzzy